 Aikido emphasizes blending with the energy of an attack and redirecting that energy to an appropriate resolution.
 Aikido teaches us to avoid conflict instead of crashing into it.
 We practice exploiting the weak points of an attack and moving around the strength of an attack.
 Every person has a limited area of strength and Aikido teaches us to stay in our area of strength and draw the attacker out of his area of strength.
 Therefore, a physically strong person can be felled by physically weaker person.

-More than just a self-defense, benefits of Aikido training include improvements in discipline, awareness, physical health and personal character.
-The unification of Aikido principles, body and spirit make Aikido a pure budo.
+More than just a self-defense, benefits of Aikido training include continuous improvements in discipline, awareness, physical health and personal character.